 - Stahlbush Frozen Cut Spinach

-- 8 oz. lasagne noodles, about 12 individual pieces (my fave: Rustichella D'abruzzo lasagne sheets)
+- 8 ounces lasagne noodles, about 12 noodles Rustichella D'abruzzo lasagne sheets or standard lasagne noodles

-- optional: 3 links Italian sausage, hot or mild, cooked then sliced into rounds (Bugoni's)
+- 3 links Italian sausage, hot or mild, cooked and sliced into rounds or crumbled optional

-- Pasta: Set a large pot of water to boil for the lasagne.
-When it comes to boil, add a couple tablespoons of salt and the pasta.
-Cook al dente, following package instructions--usually no more than 5 minutes.
+Preheat oven to 350°F. Bring a large pot of water to boil for the pasta.
+When it comes to boil, add a couple tablespoons of salt.
+Cook the pasta al dente, following package instructions.
 Remove pasta from the water and set aside.

-- Spinach: Remove spinach from package into a colander over the sink.
+Place spinach into a colander over the sink.
 Press and squeeze out as much liquid as possible.
 Set aside.

-- Assembly: Put a few tablespoons of sauce on bottom of a ceramic or glass baking pan (8" x 10" or close) then layer pasta, ricotta, sausage (if using), spinach, mozzarella, and parmesan.
+Assemble the lasagne in a glass or ceramic dish, around 8x10-inches.
+Start with a few tablespoons of sauce, then layer pasta, ricotta, sausage (if using), spinach, mozzarella, and parmesan.
 Repeat for a total of three layers, ending with cheese on top.
 Cover tightly with foil and bake for 1 hour, removing foil for the last 10 minutes.
 Remove from the oven and let sit 10–30 minutes before serving.